Show it to me!

 In Kashgar city, a man shows me his brand new cell phone.
 "Look at

 this.
 It's made in Japan.
-Panasonic" Well, a cell phone also become
+Panasonic" Well, a cell phone also becomes

 so popular here in Kashgar.
-I ask for him taking my photo with the camera
+I ask for him to take my photo with the camera

 on the phone.
 As soon as I was taken the photo, I run up to him.
 "Show

 it to me!"
-Well, this is "normal attitude" these days.
+Well, this is "quite normal attitude" these days.

 Two years has passed since then.
 Now a digital SLR camera's in my hand.